Jahangir-Alam-Noman/oculus-interactive-website-server-side/README.md

 ==> Admin can create admin  and user but user  will not create any admin

-==> Admin will see all products and able to delete any  product
+==> Admin will see all products and will be able to delete any  product

 ==> Admin is able to add new product.